RBNA/CastCompanionLibrary-android/README.md

  now removed this and expect the "consumers" to handle that in the client code; the previous approach was masking client issues in the library while they needed to be addressed inside the client itself.
  * BaseCastManager#addMediaRouterButton(MediaRouteButton button) now has no return value (it was redundant)
- * VideoCastConsumer#onApplicationConnectionFailed() no longer returns any value.
+ * com.rbtv.core.cast.CastListener#onApplicationConnectionFailed() no longer returns any value.
  * BaseCastConsumer#onConnectionFailed(() no longer returns any value.
- * [New] There is a new callback "void onMediaLoadResult(int statusCode)" in VideoCastConsumer to inform the consumers when a load operation is finished.
+ * [New] There is a new callback "void onMediaLoadResult(int statusCode)" in com.rbtv.core.cast.CastListener to inform the consumers when a load operation is finished.
  * Updated the build to use the latest gradle binaries.
  * Updated to use the latest versions of Play Services and support libraries.